ExperimentalConservation/Experimental-data/Clements et al. (2013) Eco Evo/README.md

 Abundance - The total abundance for each species in each jar.

-Community.Complexity - The number of species in a jar (from 1 to 4).

-td - the abundance of a species in a jar.

 ## Treatments

-There was a single temperature treatment (microcosms kept at either 15 or 20 degrees C).
+Species were either added sequentially (order defined by the Community column, see above) or simultaneously (ALL) at one of 6 different temperatures.
+Temperature was kept constant through time, with abundances measured on a weekly basis.

+There were 6 different communities set up via the assembly process:

+[1] BPL
+[2] BLP
+[3] PBL
+[4] PLB
+[5] LBP
+[6] LPB
+[7] ALL

+The six constant temperatures used were 11, 14, 17, 20, 23, and 26°C.

 ## Set up details

 ### Microcosms
 Microcosms were lidded Petri dishes with a diameter of 100mm.
 Each contained 50mL of protist media.
+Each combination of treatment was replicated three times.

 ### Nutrients

-The medium solution contained 0!1 g of crushed protozoa pellets (Carolina Biological Supply, USA) per litre of Chalkley’s medium (Thompson, Rhodes & Pettman 1988).
+The medium solution contained 0.2 g of crushed protozoa pellets (Carolina Biological Supply, USA) per litre of Chalkley’s medium (Thompson, Rhodes & Pettman 1988).

 ### Bacteria

-The medium was inoculated with the bacteria Bacillus cereus, B. subtilis and Serratia marcescens on day -2.
+The medium was inoculated with the bacteria Bacillus cereus and Serratia marcescens on day -7.

-### Communities

-There were 15 different communities set up at the beginning of the experiment.
-These featured every combination of the species P. caudatum, Loxocephalus, Blepharisma japonicum, and Colpidium striatum in communities of 1, 2, 3, and 4 species:

- [1] P.caudatum                                           [2] Loxocephalus                                         [3] Colpidium                                            [4] Blepharisma                                          [5] Paramecium caudatum + Loxocephalus                   [6] Paramecium caudatum + Blepharisma                    [7] Paramecium caudatum + Colpidium                      [8] Loxocephalus + Blepharisma                           [9] Loxocephalus + Colpidium                            [10] Blepharisma + Colpidium                             [11] P.caudatum + Loxocephalus + Blepharisma             [12] P.caudatum + Loxocephalus + Colpidium               [13] P.caudatum + Blepharisma + Colpidium                [14] Loxocephalus + Blepharisma + Colpidium              [15] P. caudatum + Loxocephalus + Blepharisma + Colpidium

 ## References

-Clements, C. F., Worsfold, N. N., Warren, P., Collen, B., Blackburn, T., Clark, N., & Petchey, O. L. (2013).
-Experimentally testing the accuracy of an extinction estimator: Solow’s optimal linear estimation model.
-Journal of Animal Ecology, 82(2), 345–354. doi: 10.1111/1365-2656.12005
+Clements, C., Warren, P., Collen, B., Blackburn, T., Worsfold, N., Petchey, O. Interactions between assembly order and temperature can alter both short and long-term community composition.
+Ecology & Evolution, 3(16): 5201–5208